 As of March 31, 2017, our historical net tangible book value was \$(81.3) million, or \$(54.26) per share of common stock.
 Our historical net tangible book value per share is equal to our total tangible assets, less total liabilities and preferred stock, divided by the number of outstanding shares of our common stock.
 As of March 31, 2017, the pro forma net tangible book value of our common stock was \$31.0 million, or \$1.52 per share of common stock, taking into account the expected conversion of our outstanding preferred stock into common stock prior to the completion of this offering.
-After giving further effect to the sale of 6,250,000 shares of common stock in this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, at an assumed initial public offering price of \$16.00 per share, the midpoint of the price range set forth on the cover of this prospectus, our pro forma as adjusted net tangible book value as of March 31, 2017, would have been approximately \$122.1 million, or approximately \$4.58 per share of common stock.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$3.06 per share to our existing stockholders and an immediate dilution of \$11.42 per share to investors participating in this offering.
+After giving further effect to the sale of 7,000,000 shares of common stock in this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, at the initial public offering price of \$15.00 per share, our pro forma as adjusted net tangible book value as of March 31, 2017 would have been approximately \$126.8 million, or approximately \$4.62 per share of common stock.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$3.10 per share to our existing stockholders and an immediate dilution of \$10.38 per share to investors participating in this offering.
 The following table illustrates this per share dilution: